 - 4.11 All searches must be conducted with fairness, integrity and respect for the property and privacy of the owner or occupier of the premises searched.
-Every reasonable effort should be made to minimise any disruption caused. - 4.12 A search must be made at a reasonable hour i.e. a search of domestic premises must be conducted outwith normal sleeping hours, and a search of business premises must be conducted during its normal business hours, unless this might frustrate the purpose of the search. - 4.13 The premises may be searched only to the extent necessary to achieve the objective of the search, and the length of time taken to carry out the search must be reasonable and kept to a minimum.
-A search must stop as soon as its objective has been fulfilled or, alternatively, as soon as the constable in charge of the search is satisfied that there is no seizable cash or seizable listed asset on the premises.
-This does not prevent a further search, with prior approval so far as practicable, if new information comes to light to justify such a search. - 4.14 If the constable finds seizable cash or a seizable listed asset during a search, they should give the appropriate person an opportunity to provide an explanation for its ownership, origins, purpose and destination.
-If, in a particular case, the questioning covers whether the person has committed an offence, it is likely to constitute questioning that requires a caution. - 4.15 On completion of the search, the constable in charge must ensure that the premises are left secure (as appropriate).
+Every reasonable effort should be made to minimise any disruption caused. - 4.12 Where practicable, and unless not to do so would frustrate the purpose of the search, a search should be made at a reasonable hour i.e., a search of domestic premises must be conducted outwith normal sleeping hours, and a search of business premises must be conducted during its normal business hours. - 4.13 The premises may be searched only to the extent necessary to achieve the objective of the search, and the length of time taken to carry out the search must be reasonable and kept to a minimum.
+A search must stop as soon as its objective has been fulfilled or, alternatively, as soon as the constable in charge of the search is satisfied that there is no seizable cash, a seizable listed asset or cryptoasset-related item on the premises.
+This does not prevent a further search, with prior approval so far as practicable, if new information comes to light to justify such a search. - 4.14 If the constable finds seizable cash, a seizable listed asset or a cryptoasset-related item during a search, they should give the appropriate person an opportunity to provide an explanation for its ownership, origins, purpose and destination.
+Constables should guard against any questioning that may cover whether the person has committed an offence as this is likely to constitute questioning that requires a caution.
+A person should not be questioned about their involvement in criminality without first being afforded their solicitor access rights etc., which is done at a Police Station.

+4.15 On completion of the search, the constable in charge must ensure that the premises are left secure (as appropriate).

-Chapter 5 - Search of vehicles under section 289(1D) or 303C(5) of POCA
+Chapter 5 - Search of vehicles under section 289(1D), 303C(5) or 303Z21(6) of POCA